West Jefferson, North Carolina: West Jefferson Dr Pepper

 West Jefferson is the home of soda manufacturers West Jefferson Dr Pepper (WJDP).
 The company is known for producing all their non-diet products with cane sugar, most of which are Dr Pepper Snapple Group (formerly Dr Pepper/Seven Up) products but also include Mountain Dew.
 WJDP is one of only two non-Pepsi franchises existing in the United States permitted to produce Mountain Dew.

 The company does not ship outside its contracted territory, but several websites sell the product at a premium price.
 The premium price has been justified by the fact that WJDP is one of the last bottlers in the U.S. to use cane sugar instead of high fructose corn syrup.

 Newspapers

 Ashe County has two newspapers.
 The oldest covering West Jefferson and Ashe County is the Jefferson Post, which publishes twice weekly and is distributed throughout the county via subscription and newsstand sales.
 It is owned by Civitas Media, which operates a large chain of small-town newspapers.

-The second newspaper is the "Ashe Mountain Times," known as the newspaper of content publishes once a week and is distributed through subscription and newsstand sales.
-It is the largest newspaper in Ashe County according to US Postal filings.
+The second newspaper is the "Ashe Mountain Times," published once a week and distributed through subscription and newsstand sales.
 It is owned by Jones Media publishing company and is a sister publication of the Watauga Democrat in Boone.